Deputy Diversity Officer

 She has served on several internal and external committees, including the President’s Commission on Diversity, Economic Crisis Resource Team, CommUniverCity Board of Directors, Job and Educational Development Initiative and more.
 She has also served on community boards such as the Latina Coalition Silicon Valley Board and Sabor del Valle Board.

 She earned a bachelor's in mathematics (statistics) and a master's in public administration from SJSU and studied law at the Universidad Externado de Colombia.
-She has completed specialized management training in leading transformation and change through the Management Development Program (MDP) at Harvard University's Graduate School of Education, participated in the Asian Pacific American Leadership Institute Community Civic Leadership program and is a graduate fellow of the Latino Board Leadership Academy, organized through the Hispanic Foundation of Silicon Valley.
+She has completed specialized management training in leading transformation and change through the Management Development Program (MDP) at Harvard University's Graduate School of Education, certified by the Intergroup Dialogue Institute at Cornell University, participated in the Asian Pacific American Leadership Institute Community Civic Leadership program and is a graduate fellow of the Latino Board Leadership Academy, organized through the Hispanic Foundation of Silicon Valley.